Generalized Mahler measures of Laurent polynomials: Introduction

 \begin{defn} The \textbf{generalized Mahler measure} of a non-zero rational function $P \in \C(x_1, \dots, x_n)^*$ is defined as where $\mathfrak{a} = (a_1, \dots, a_n) \in (\R_{> 0})^n$ and \end{defn}

 Lal\'in and Mittal \cite{LM18} explored this definition over $\TT_{q^2, q}^2$ and $\TT_{q, q}^2$ to obtain relations between some polynomials mentioned in Boyd's paper \cite{Bo2}, namely

 for some values of $q \in \R_{> 0}.$ They have simultaneously evaluated $\m_{q^2, q}(R_{-2})$ and $\m_{q, q}(S_{2, -1})$ in terms of $\log q$ and special values of $L$-functions when each of them does not vanish on the respective integration torus.
 In particular, they established a relation between the standard Mahler measure and the generalized Mahler measure.
-In this article, we provide a way to obtain such relations for a variety of Laurent polynomials of the form where $r \in \C,$ and $Q$ has no constant term.
+In this article, we provide a way to obtain such relations for all Laurent polynomials.
+Note that any Laurent polynomial can be expressed as where $r \in \C,$ and $Q$ has no constant term.
+Therefore,

-This project started with a specific family of Boyd's polynomials, namely An extension of the methods in \cite{RV1} and \cite{Ber1} led us to an interesting fact: for an arbitrarily fixed $(a, b) \in \R_{>0}^2,$ there exists a large set of $t \in \C$ such that Mahler measure of these polynomials remains the same irrespective of deforming the integration torus from $\TT^2$ ($= \TT_{1, 1}^2$) to $\TT_{a, b}^2.$ In fact, we found that this method can be extended to a larger family of Laurent polynomials when they do not vanish on the integration torus.
+This project started with a specific family of Boyd's polynomials, namely An extension of the methods in \cite{RV1} and \cite{Ber1} led us to an interesting fact: for an arbitrarily fixed $(a, b) \in \R_{>0}^2,$ there exists a large set of $t \in \C$ such that Mahler measure of these polynomials remains the same irrespective of deforming the integration torus from $\TT^2$ ($= \TT_{1, 1}^2$) to $\TT_{a, b}^2.$ In fact, we found that this method can be extended to all Laurent polynomials in $n$-variable (where $n \geq 2$) when they do not vanish on the integration torus.